-Prerequisites: Computer Science GI53 or Computer Science GI75 and Math G030, or Math G040, or Math Placement Assessment applications.
+Prerequisites: CS G153 or CS G175 and MATH G030, or MATH G040, or Math Placement Assessment

+This course is an introduction to the discrete structures used in Computer Science with an emphasis on their applications.
 Topics covered include: Functions, Relations and Sets; Basic Logic; Proof Techniques; Basics of Counting; Graphs and Trees; and Discrete Probability.
-C-ID COMP 152.
+C-ID: COMP 152.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.